plone/plone.app.jquerytools/README.rst

 overlay and form-handling JavaScript libraries to Plone.

 ``plone.app.jquerytools`` was developed for Plone 4.
-However, it can be used in Plone 3.x by adding a zcml slug and running it's GS Setup extension profile, or by adding a product like Products.pipbox that will load the GS profile for you.
+However, it can be used in Plone 3.x by adding a zcml slug and running its GS Setup extension profile.

 .. contents::